Prag8855/aab/content/guides/haftpflichtversicherung.md

 ### English-speaking insurers

 If you don't speak German, pick an English-speaking insurer.
 [Feather](/out/feather-haftpflicht) and [Getsafe](/out/getsafe-haftpflicht) sell liability insurance, and they speak English.
-[Muffin](/out/muffin-haftpflicht) sells liability insurance from multiple companies, and they speak English.

 You must understand your insurance contract.
 It's important.
 [Feather](/out/feather-haftpflicht) has most of its contracts in English.
 [Getsafe](/out/getsafe-haftpflicht) only has the summary in English, not the contract.